ploomcake/ploomcakepa_buildout/README.rst

 ====================
 Ploomcake PA is a distribution of the powerful open source Plone CMS (http://plone.org) that lets you create an out-of-the-box public administration portal.
 It automatically includes in your portal a selection of the best third-party open source plugins: xhtml strict templates, styles for partially sighted people, mobile support with responsive theme, easy forms generation support, tabs and slideshows goodies,  and much more.
 Before you go on you should know that it is also available a pre packaged unified installer.
-Go and get it on the official web site (coming soon).
+Go and get it on the official web site (http://www.ploomcake.org).
 If you are an expert user (or a developer) you can go on following this guide.

 How to install